-- Check to make sure your sign-in to Pearson Access works (if applicable). - Cover or remove from the testing environment all materials containing content in the subject area being tested, including any materials listed in Section 2.3. - Post a "Testing Please Do Not Disturb" sign (refer to Appendix C of this manual) on the outside of the door of the testing room. - Display a timing box on the board; refer to the example in Figure 3.0. - Write the section number you are administering on the Section Number line in the timing box on the board. - Using the section testing time in Table 2.1 of this manual for reference, write the section testing time on the correct line in the timing box on the board. - Do not fill in the Starting Time or Stopping Time lines until instructed to do so in the scripts. - Only enter the Seal Code information as directed in the Test Administration Script.
+- Check to make sure your sign-in to Pearson Access works (if applicable). - Cover or remove from the testing environment all materials containing content in the subject area being tested, including any materials listed in Section 2.3. - Post a "Testing Please Do Not Disturb" sign (refer to Appendix C of this manual) on the outside of the door of the testing room. - Display a timing box on the board; refer to the example in Figure 3.0. - Write the Section number you are administering on the Section Number line in the timing box on the board. - Using the Section Testing Time in Table 2.1 of this manual for reference, write the Section Testing Time on the correct line in the timing box on the board. - Do NOT fill in the Starting Time or Stopping Time lines until instructed to do so in the Test Administration Script. - Only enter the Seal Code information as directed in the Test Administration Script.
 Only ONE Seal Code should be entered on the Timing Box at a time.